IGITUGraz/SimManager/README.rst

 Installation
 ============

+SimManager requires git to be installed, and your code to be versioned with git.

 Currently this package is not available in PyPI.
 This means that in order to install the latest version, run::